jpedrosa/csua_module/README.md

 serves as a template for other modules that we may come up with.

-**2.** It creates a Swift module at the root directory that needs only 2 files, the modulemap.module and the Package.swift files.
+**2.** It creates a Swift module at the root directory that needs only 2 files, the module.modulemap and the Package.swift files.
 This module calls into the library installed at the first step above and maps it so that other modules can call this library.
 That makes this module a very shallow one, needed only for this mapping purpose.
 Putting the 2 repositories together into a single project is